-PURPOSE: To ensure land use planning and development activities are supported by and consistent with the Council's Thrive MSP 2040, the region's Metropolitan Development Guide, and the Transportation Policy Plan.
+PURPOSE: To ensure land use planning and development activities are supported by and consistent with the region's Metropolitan Development Guide and the Transportation Policy Plan.
+To work with the Council's Community Development Division to coordinate the update of the Land Use Policy chapter of the Metropolitan Development Guide and assure consistency with the land use policies and actions in the TPP.

-- Ongoing review of the transportation components of comprehensive plans, comprehensive plan amendments, and environmental review documents for major developments. - Participate in the review and scoring of Livable Communities grant program applications and other funding opportunities that support development and have a transportation relationship. - Participate in on-going station area planning work on transitway corridors including Rush Line and Riverview corridors. - Ongoing analysis of the relationship between land use and development patterns and regional travel, as needed, to support transportation planning and policy development and implementation. - Continued participation in early Optimizing Regional Planning work to integrate transportation planning in the development of the next 2050 Metropolitan Development Guide.
-In 2022, this includes participation at the Co-sponsor Team, Integration Team, Scenario Planning Team and any yet-to-be identified working groups.
-2022 products will feature scenario development components and technical white papers on regional issues.
-MTS staff will likely serve a lead role in aspects of transportation policy development. - Continue consultant project examining Travel Demand Management (TDM) trends and recommending TDM strategies for the region and for incorporation into the TPP.
+- Ongoing review of the transportation components of comprehensive plans, comprehensive plan amendments, and environmental review documents for major developments. - Participate in the review and scoring of Livable Communities grant program applications and other funding opportunities that support development and have a transportation relationship. - Participate in on-going station area planning work on transitway corridors including Purple Line (Rush Line) and Riverview corridors. - Ongoing analysis of the relationship between land use and development patterns and regional travel, as needed, to support transportation planning and policy development and implementation. - Participation in the Metropolitan Development Guide update Co-sponsor Team, Integration Team, Scenario Planning Team, Equity Work Group, and Community Designations Work Group.
+Products will feature land use and transportation scenario development, analysis of policy impacts of the scenarios and technical white papers on regional issues. - Continue consultant project examining Travel Demand Management (TDM) trends and recommending TDM strategies for the region and for incorporation into the TPP.